rwebster85/algoteach.com/tools/RichPHPTests/README.md

 Excluded class names do not need the `.php` extension added.

-Excluded tests (methods) need the test class name with the method name, separated by double colons.
+Excluded tests (methods) need the test class name with the method name, separated by a double colon.

 ## Writing Tests